samply/lens-beacon/README.md

 The GUI is implemented as a lightweight component, there is no significant processing going on within it beyond what is needed for rendering.

-Most of the hard work is done in a backend component, the [lens_beacon_service](https://github.com/samply/lens_beacon_service).
+Most of the hard work is done in a backend component, the [lens-beacon-service](https://github.com/samply/lens-beacon-service).

 In the GUI, the user settings in the search tree (e.g. the search for Sex="female") are translated into a nested hierarchical graph, called an AST.
-This is serialized into a JSON string and sent to the lens_beacon_service backend.
+This is serialized into a JSON string and sent to the lens-beacon-service backend.

 The backend converts the searches specified in the AST into relevant Beacon filters and runs queries against the three Beacon endpoints mentioned above.